 Configuring Your AudioMoth

-Note: Removing the batteries or SD cards will not delete your AudioMoth configurations.
+- Note: Removing the batteries or SD cards will not affect your AudioMoth configuration settings.

-Important note: your AudioMoth must be on the most recent firmware in order to be used with the Companion app.
-If you have not updated your firmware in a while, check out this article that explains how to download the most recent firmware.
+- Note: Your AudioMoth must have most recent firmware in order to properly configure and deploy the device.
+If you have not updated your firmware in a while, check out this article which explains how to download the most recent firmware.

 Once downloaded, the app will have the following icon:

-The next box, under the Recording Settings tab, allows you to customize the recordings of the AudioMoth.
-Increasing the Sample Rate increases the quality of the audio and the maximum frequency that can be recorded, but for most applications, higher frequencies aren't necessary.
+The Recording tab allows you to customize how your AudioMoth device will record.
+Increasing the Sample Rate increases the quality of the audio and the maximum frequency that can be recorded; but for most applications, higher frequencies aren't necessary.
 Keep in mind higher sample rates will take up more space in the SD card.
-The Gain changes how strong the audio signal is that is picked up by the AudioMoth.
-Cyclic recording allows the AudioMoth to sleep for an amount of time and then record in a cycle.
-This means that when the AudioMoth is scheduled to be recording, it can further be customized to sleep and record at intervals to keep files smaller and save battery.

-If you'd like your AudioMoth to record 1 min every 5 mins, you'll want to change it to be Sleep duration: 240 secs and Recording duration: 60 secs.
-See screenshot below:
+For example, if you'd like your AudioMoth to record 1 minute every 5 minutes, you will change these settings to Sleep duration: 240 and Recording duration: 60.
+See below:

-If you want to set up your AudioMoth to record all day, you'll want to select this as a recording period:
+If you want to set up your AudioMoth to record all day, you will want to select the following as a recording period: